shellspec/website/index.md

 ### 5. And what you need

-Besides, shellspec has the necessary features for testing.
+Besides, shellspec has the necessary features for unit testing.

 * `Before` / `After` hooks for preparation and cleaning up.
 * `Skip` for skipping tests.